DeepanshuSarawagi/AWS/18-MachineLearning/AWS-MachineLearning.md

 ### Amazon Personalize:

-Fully managed ML service with real-time personalized recommendations.
-Example, product recommendations on Amazon.
+- Fully managed ML service with real-time personalized recommendations.
+- Example, product recommendations on Amazon.
+- Inegrates into existing websites, applications, SMS, email marketing systems..
+- Implement in days not months (you don't need to build, train and deploy ML solutions)

 ### Amazon Textract:

-Used to extract text using AI and ML from any scanned documents, forms, tables, images, PDFs.
+- Used to extract text using AI and ML from any scanned documents, forms, tables, images, PDFs.